 Top Tips to Make The Best Panna Cotta

 - Remember to use high quality gelatin.
 Apart from having poor gelling ability, low quality gelatin also leaves a bitter aftertaste.
-We tested it with a brand called Eagle and that gave a very weird taste and texture to the panna cotta.
-We recommend using gelatin by CDC or Urban Platter if you are in India
+We tested it with a brand called Eagle and that results in a denser texture to the panna cotta.
+If possible to procure it, we recommend using gelatin by CCDS (available at Foodhall stores and on the CCDS website) if you are in India

 - It’s important to mix gelatin in cold milk, and not hot milk – it helps the gelatin bloom without getting lumpy